FinchMF/MIDI-LSTM---Training-Pipeline/README.md

 ### EXECUTE
 After the initial repo clone, run:

     $ bash execute.sh

+## Description
-This script will setup the directory and initate the webscraper to populate the porper directories with MIDI from a webpage.
-Once the data is prepared, the script tiggers the transformation and data engineering of the data into inputs.
+* This script will setup the directory and initate the webscraper to populate the proper directories with the scrapped MIDI, as well as other data.
+Once the data is prepared, the script tiggers the transformation and data engineering of the MIDI into LSTM inputs.
 The training process is then set in motion.
 The script concludes with saved weight matrices that can then be used with future instantiated models to generate melodies from the matrices trained on BACH's data.